ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 posting this information to a public bulletin board.
 We assume that the server only has a single configuration in place at any one time.
-There are privacy restrictions related to this that are described in more detail in the architectural document (TODO: link).
+There are privacy restrictions related to this that are described in more detail in the architectural document {{draft-davidson-pp-architecture}}.

 We give a diagrammatic representation of the initialisation phase below.